dwarvesf/brainery/updates/digest/11-come-grow-with-us.md

   - memo
   - community
   - reward
+title: "Weekly Digest #11: Come grow with us"
-title: "#11 Come grow with us"
+short_title: "#11 Come grow with us"
 date: 2024-06-23
 description: Things are always cooking on our Discord.
 So grab a virtual seat at our table, pour yourself a cup of something tasty, and read the digest.
 If you're reading this, why not pop into the woodland and say hello?
 We'd love to meet you.
 authors: